 Besides the beautiful suit, this ecru shirt is another reason I chose to include this outfit.
 This episode is one of only a few where Don Adams wears a shirt with cocktail cuffs.
 Adams usually wears double cuffs.
 A number of actors on 1960s American television wore cocktail cuffs, including Martin Landau and Dick Van Dyke, and the latter wore them consistently for a few years.
 The shirt also has a plain front and a tall, moderate spread collar with 2-buttons to help shorten Don Adam’s long neck.
 The tie is red with a small pattern or texture that I can’t make out.
 Adam’s shoes are slightly taller slip ons with a plain toe and tall heel.
 Maxwell Smart needs a slip-on shoe that is easy to take off when he needs to use his shoe phone.
 Since shorter trousers were trendy at the time, taller shoes were also popular so less sock is shown.
 These shoes aren’t boots, but the little bit of extra height around the ankle helps keep the socks hidden.

 The costume design in the credits is as follows: “Maxwell Smart’s Special Wardrobe Design by…RON POSTAL”.
 Postal is also credited as a “Mr. McQueen’s Wardrobe Consultant” in the Thomas Crown Affair.
-Later in Get Smart, Botany 500 is credited for the wardrobe.
+Later in Get Smart, Botany 500 is credited for the wardrobe, but they may have just sponsored a proper tailor to make it.
+That was a common practice for television wardrobes.